ryftchen/foo/README.md

   ./build/bin/foo --help
   ```

-  And the executed log will also be written to `$HOME/.foo/log/foo.log`.
+  Configuration information is stored in `$HOME/.foo/foo.cfg`, and the executed log is also written to `$HOME/.foo/log/foo.log`.
 - The parameters are provided for building or static analysis.
 Build with options such as *-\-format*, *-\-lint*, etc.

 ### How to run